 Holy smokes, what a week it’s been.
 Until last week, I thought I was the only one obsessed about this but looks like the whole world has a thing or two to say about matchmaking, thanks to the Netflix show, Indian Matchmaking.
 So, obviously, this edition of the newsletter is going to be about the show.

 First things first, I thought the show was well made, and I quite enjoyed watching it.
 No, I don’t mean it in a way that I got some sick pleasure out of watching people struggle to find partners or some others being pressured into marriage by their parents.
-I just mean that I could empathise with almost every single person on the show as I’ve known ‘em all through M.B.A.
+I just mean that I could empathise with almost every single person on the show as I’ve known ‘em all through my work.

 I thought the format was interesting - interviews with elderly couples, the criteria slides, the diversity of issues or even just how the stories were told.
 The pressure, agony, excitement, frustration, anxiety and every other emotion on the show was all too real.
 If foreigners are stupid enough to think that this one show defines India, so be it.
 Personally, I am glad it has opened up conversation within our own country, which was much needed.